-Harrison sued her former employer alleging Retaliation pursuant to Pennsylvania’s Whistleblower Law.
+Harrison sued her former employer alleging retaliation pursuant to Pennsylvania’s Whistleblower Law.
 The trial court dismissed the suit, holding that the claim was improperly filed, because, since Harrison was not a member of a protected class, the claim should have been filed pursuant to the Pennsylvania Human Relations Act (PHRA).
-The Superior Court disagreed, and the PA Supreme Court affirmed the Superior Court’s reversal of the trial court.
+The PA Supreme Court affirmed the Superior Court’s reversal of the trial court.

 The Court held that Harrison asserted a cognizable claim under the Whistleblower Law, alleging a violation of the PHRA.
 Nothing in the PHRA made its provisions mandatory for the pursuit of such a claim.
 The complaint established a prima facie case for retaliatory termination under the Whistleblower Law, upon which relief is possible.